clojupedia/clojupedia.org/README.md

 # Clojupedia

-Community-driven effort for maintaining a clear, searchable view on the Clojure ecosystem.
+Community-driven effort for maintaining a clear, searchable view of the Clojure ecosystem.

-See the [clojupedia.org](https://clojupedia.org) for more information.
+See the [clojupedia.org](https://clojupedia.org) website for more information.

 ---